On multidimensional infinite dihedral group extensions of Gibbs Markov maps: Overview of Gibbs Markov maps and statement of LCLT

 \section{Overview of Gibbs Markov maps and statement of LCLT}

-Roughly speaking, Gibbs Markov (GM) maps are infinite branch uniformly expanding maps with bounded distortion and big images.
+Roughly speaking, Gibbs Markov (GM) maps are (infinite branched) uniformly expanding maps with bounded distortion and big images.
 We recall the definitions in more detail.
-Let $(X,\mu)$ be a probability space, and let $T:X\to X$ be a topologically mixing ergodic measure-preserving transformation, piecewise continuous w.r.t. a countable partition $\alpha=\{a\}$.
+Let $(X,\mu)$ be a topological space and $\mu$ a probability measure on it.
+Let $T:X\to X$ be a topologically mixing ergodic measure-preserving transformation, piecewise continuous w.r.t. a countable partition $\alpha=\{a\}$.
 The map $T$ has full branches in the sense that $T(a)=X$ for all $a\in\{a\}$.

 Define $s(x,x')$ to be the least integer $n\ge0$ such that $T^nx$ and $T^nx'$ lie in distinct partition elements.
 Since $T$ is expanding, $s(x,x')=\infty$ if and only if $x=x'$ one obtains that $d_\beta(x,x')=\beta^{s(x,x')}$ for $\beta\in(0,1)$ is a metric.